 Gutwin Software is a comprehensive legal management platform helping its clients maintain thorough compliance with Environment, Health and Safety (EHS) regulations by providing both the software and relevant consulting services.
 The client wanted to expand the Gutwin software suite by creating an e-learning application for its employees and clients.

-“Our main product usually consists of software, legal content and consulting.
-Our consultants go to the client‘s site, create a register of all the legal requirements the company has to fulfill and help organize and implement an effective system to manage compliance with these requirements.
+“Our main product usually consists of software, legal content, and consulting.
+Our consultants go to the client‘s site, create a register of all the legal requirements the company has to fulfill, and help organize and implement an effective system to manage compliance with these requirements.
 This process happens offline in a great majority of cases.
-Because of the restrictions that already started to affect us beginning of March, we refined our process for online consulting.
+Because of the restrictions that already started to affect us the beginning of March, we refined our process for online consulting.
 We are using this process for new projects, also sent it out to existing clients and got a good response.
 We‘re also planning to keep the online consulting process once the crisis is over.”—Lucas Gutwinski, Managing Director at Gutwinski ManagementLukas Gutwinski Managing Director

 at Gutwinski Management

 The repurposed module made Gutwin Software more comprehensive and increased its competitive edge.
 By making the training sessions digital, Gutwin Software is now able to better allocate resources and save time for consultants, allowing them to work more efficiently when visiting clients to draw up a list of training requirements.

 Afriwise is Africa's largest and most advanced legal know-how platform.
 It revolutionizes how companies can access critical legal and business intelligence and makes doing business in Africa more affordable and accessible.
 The app involves 100 of Africa’s leading legal counsel and thousands of experts across 20 countries.
 Afriwise received international recognition by winning the Innovation Award at the 2019 African Legal Awards.